HyacinthBots/LilyBot/docs/installation-guide.md

 Here is an in depth guide on how to set up Lily for your own personal use.
 If you have issues with this guide, please join [Iris's discord](https://discord.gg/jQJnav2jPu) for support.

+### Step 0.5 - Install tools
+If you don't already have it, you will need to [install Java](https://adoptium.net/).
+If you're trying to run the Kotlin branch, you'll also need to [install Kotlin](https://kotlinlang.org/docs/command-line.html#snap-package).

 ### Step 1 - Set up a bot using the discord developer portal

 Head over to the [Discord Developer Portal](https://discord.com/developers/applications) and press the "New Application" button in the top right corner.